 Section 1 Offices

 The officers of the Pollard Memorial Library Board of Trustees shall be a Chair, Vice-Chair and Secretary.
-The officers shall be elected to no more than two successive terms.
 The City Manager, or his/her designee, shall serve as President ex-officio.

 The Board at its Annual Meeting shall elect the Chair, Vice Chair and Secretary, for the term of one year.
 They shall hold office until the next Annual Meeting of the Board and until their respective successors are elected.